wlandau/r-multiverse.github.io/production.md

 This process helps maintainers to fix bugs, whilst minimizing the chances of last minute issues affecting large cohorts of packages.

-Staging opens on the 15th of each of January, April, July, and October.
+Staging opens on the 15th of each month of January, April, July, and October.

 ## Current Snapshot

-The current (November 2004) snapshot release is available at <https://production.r-multiverse.org>.
+The current (November 2024) snapshot release is available at <https://production.r-multiverse.org>.

 This repository provides: